Koromix/rygel/web/koffi.dev/benchmarks.md

 ### rand results

-This test is based around repeated calls to a simple standard C function atoi, and has three implementations:
+This test is based around repeated calls to a simple standard C function `rand`, and has three implementations:

-- the first one is the reference, it calls atoi through an N-API module, and is close to the theoretical limit of a perfect (no overhead) Node.js > C FFI implementation (pre-compiled static glue code)
+- the first one is the reference, it calls rand through an N-API module, and is close to the theoretical limit of a perfect (no overhead) Node.js > C FFI implementation (pre-compiled static glue code)
-- the second one calls atoi through Koffi
+- the second one calls rand through Koffi
 - the third one uses the official Node.js FFI implementation, node-ffi-napi

 Benchmark     | Iteration time | Relative performance | Overhead